-Picograms per liter (pg/l): Corresponds to one part per of liquid to one quadrillion parts of liquid (parts per quadrillion - ppq).
+Nanograms per liter (ng/l): Corresponds to one part of liquid in one trillion parts of liquid (parts per trillion - ppt).

 WHAT DOES THIS INFORMATION MEAN?

 As you can see by the table, our system had no violations.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.